 Your Self-Directed IRA

-Yep — you can use money from your rent to buy a home…if you can find a rent-to-own home that you like enough to turn into an investment property, and you don’t mind living there for a year or three while you build toward ownership.
+Yep — you can use money from your rent towards the mortgage of your home…if you can find a rent-to-own home that you like enough to turn into an investment property, and you don’t mind living there for a year or three while you build toward ownership.
 Monthly rent is higher under this kind of setup, because the extra goes toward the purchase (or the down payment on a future loan).
 If you back out, the owner keeps the extra rent — that’s the penalty you pay for changing your mind.

 Renting to own is a good option if you have a long-term plan — for example, you declared bankruptcy four years ago and you will have clean credit and good loan qualifications once the seventh year has come and gone.
 Live for three years with slightly increased rent, and once that mortgage comes available, the usually-punitive 20% down payment is already taken care of!
 Then you can move into a less expensive place and set up your former home as a rental property, knowing more-or-less exactly what needs to be done to make it perfect for its next tenant.

 You can sometimes get financing straight from the seller themselves.
 A Promissory Note — essentially, a loan contract between individuals — will define the amount borrowed, the interest rate, the repayment terms, the consequences of default, and all of the other details.
 It’s not many sellers that are interested in financing a sale themselves, but if they’re having a particularly hard time selling the property, or they’re willing to sacrifice their immediate return in order to get a better RoI, it can certainly happen.